You are currently viewing How to Plan an Aromatherapy Garden

 Borage Plant

 Thrives in rich but well-drained soil and likes a full sun position with beautiful blue flowers from May to September.
 The leaves and stems have a delicate cucumber flavour making them perfect for chopping and adding to salads.
-Used in homoeopathy for depression as the flowers are said to help ‘cheer you up’.
-The leaves are believed to have anti-inflammatory properties and can be used to treat insect bites, stings, bruises and swelling.

 Chamomile